ovmuller/TRIPpy/README.md

 ## Download

-This is the very first version of the model called TRIPpy v1.0.
-Download it from [releases](https://github.com/ovmuller/TRIPpy/releases).
+This is the latest version of the model called TRIPpy v2.0.
+Download any version from [releases](https://github.com/ovmuller/TRIPpy/releases).

+## New features of the latest version:

+The main updates in version 2.0 are:
++ Calibration: The addition of manual calibration for key parameters.
++ Code optimization: Enhanced efficiency for faster calculations of river network parameters.
++ Improved namelist: More complete and organized configuration options.
++ Parameters from file: Ability to load key parameters from a NetCDF file.

 ## Documentation